 Every Indian irrespective of his or her religion is familiar with the Spring harvest festival of Vaisakhi.
 Also spelt as Baisakhi, it is celebrated throughout the country with various names: ‘Rongali Bihu’ in Assam, ‘Naba Barsha’ (First Rain) in West Bengal, ‘Vaishakha’ in Bihar, ‘Vishu’ in Kerala and ‘Puthandu’ in Tamil Nadu.
 In Punjab, this day is marked as the birthday of the tenth Sikh Guru, Guru Gobind Singh who formed ‘Khalsa’ on the same date.

 Farmers observe Baisakhi as the beginning of a new harvesting season, ‘Vasanta’.
-In 2019, Vaisakhi will be celebrated on 14th April with utmost joy and enthusiasm all over the country.
+In 2023, Vaisakhi will be celebrated on 14th April with the utmost joy and enthusiasm all over the country.

 Vaisakhi History and significance